apprunjs/apprun-docs/docs/directive.md

 ## $bind

 The $bind directive synchronizes the HTML input value to the _state_.
-You can see the $bind example below.
+See the $bind example below.

 ```js
 const state = '';